 Is there a historically black college, university or high school nearby?
 This is a great source for recruitment, not only among students, but also among alumni associations.

 Again, just sending an email to these groups -- or becoming their fan on FaceBook or other online networking site and posting to their "wall" -- may not be enough to get volunteers from a group; you will have to build trust with some groups, and they will have to hear your message multiple times, not just once, and that takes face-to-face meetings, onsite presentations, and maybe even display booths at events sponsored by other organizations.
 Go to THEIR events, send them notes of congratulations when you see once of these organizations getting media attention or an award from the city or some other kind of recognition, meet for lunch - show you have interest in these organizations, not just that you want something from them.

 Be up front about why you are contacting a particular group.
-It's okay, for instance, to say, "We would like to have more hispanic /latino volunteers and that's why we are contacting you."
+It's okay, for instance, to say, "We would like to have more Hispanic/Latino volunteers and that's why we are contacting you."
 Ask for guidance in your outreach efforts.
 Ask what words and phrases to avoid in your messaging.
 If someone says you have been offensive in your messaging, get all of the details you can and apologize; if you continually come from a place of honesty, sincerity and transparency, missteps can be forgiven.

 Be aware that a demographic group may not be unified; a community may be served by competing newspapers or organizations.
 There may be competition for leadership among representatives of different factions.
 Some groups united by heritage are split by religious differences.
 Do as much research as you can, ask questions, and do your best not to be perceived as favoring one faction over another.

 Note that awareness is just part of what needs to be done to reach an audience; accommodation is also necessary.
 Things that prevent people from volunteering who want to include lack of transportation, lack of parking, lack of childcare and lack of availability during the times you have offered for meetings and service.
-What can you do around accommodations?
+What can you do regarding accommodations?
 Do you have information on your web site on how your organization or meeting site is reached by public transport?
 Do you have a way to organize carpools?
 Do you have volunteer orientations on different days, at various times?
 Can you offer parking discounts?
 Could you provide childcare?
 Could you provide volunteering activities that could be done as a family?

 There can also be misunderstandings about what exactly you are asking for during volunteer recruitment: